bamason2/ttp451-module/docs/labs/Lab_3.md

 **3: Evaluate the fit statistic**

-Once the model has been identified evaluate the fit statistics for y, comparing the model output against validation data.
+Once the model has been identified evaluate the fit statistics comparing the model output against validation data.

 Before you can do this, you will need to evaluate the model output for your input data using the function ``<polyval>``: